AckeeCZ/anko-constraint-layout/README.md

 # Anko Constraint Layout

 This library adds missing support for Constraint Layout in Anko library.
+It is based on the `1.1.0-beta1` version of the library and adds support for `Group`, `Barrier` and `Placeholder` views as well.

 ## Usage